amitlamba/docs-und/docs/introduction/about.md

 ### `Use of Machine Learning`

-TODO: Correct me

 We at UserNDot use machine learning extensively to create smart campaigns to give you the extensive experience and try to automate as many features as possible through machine learning based solutions.
-Machine learning in marketing is extensively used by google and facebook.
-But it is good if we could provide machine learning based marketing solution to our clients.
+With machine learning algorithms, we could accurately automate messages according to what works and what dont.

 ### `Multichannel Marketing`